Do you have problems with your Oppo Pad?

 Do not use alcohol or other chemicals to clean the screen because alcohol may damage the oleophobic coating on the screen.

-Over time screen protectors wear out and make it hard for your tablet to register touches.
+Over time screen protectors wear out and make it hard for your phone to register touches.
 So, remove the screen protector and install a new one.

 Power Saving Mode

-Check if the tablet has power-saving mode enabled.
+Check if the phone has power-saving mode enabled.
 Power Saving Mode works by throttling down the performance of the device.